sagemath/trac_to_gh/Issue 2372.md

 # Issue 2372: [with patch, needs review] speedup to matrix_from_rows_and_columns

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2372

 Original creator: dfdeshom